KazSusilo/BlackjackWingman/README.md

 ![BJWIN](https://github.com/user-attachments/assets/1bded119-6193-4e2d-b88d-dca601a03105)

 ## Summary
-Blackjack Wingman is an eductional application designed to teach the necessary skills to beat popular casino game Blackjack.
+Blackjack Wingman is an eductional application designed to teach the necessary skills to beat casino game Blackjack.
 Choose from 5+ training drills to practice skills such as Basic Strategy, Card Counting, and more!

 ## Features
 ### Free Play